ClassKobe/Comparer/README.md

 **VENDOR COMPARISON NOTES**

-- Unmatched eBuilder rows (those with no corresponding PRIVV vendor) are rolled up into the existing "Penn State Office of Physical Plant" vendor row if one exists, or appended as a new row if it does not.
 - The comparison sorts results by the absolute value of the delta, largest discrepancies first.
 - The summary bar at the top of the comparison window shows overall PRIVV total, eBuilder total, and net delta.

 **KNOWN LIMITATIONS**

--Doesn't find new entries assumes that Privv is updated already as this program is meant to identifiy the delta amd not the exact entries within EBuilder.
 - The tool expects eBuilder exports to follow a consistent column order.
 If your export has a different structure, column mapping may be incorrect.
 - Fuzzy matching uses a low threshold (40) which may occasionally produce incorrect matches.
 Review the "Match Note" column in the intermediate data if results look unexpected.